structureddynamics/OSF-Datasets-Management-Tool/README.md

   creator = "http://foobar.com/user/1"
 ```

 The name of the dataset, within the DMT, is `Foo-Dataset`.
-Each of these names have to be unique within the sync.ini file.
+Each of these names have to be unique within the dmt.ini file.
 What we configure here is information about the dataset, how it should be created and where.

 Let's take a look at each configuration option that are current available: